fairlearn/fairlearn/docs/user_guide/adversarial.rst

 ~~~~~~~~~~~~~~

 In [#4]_, loss functions are not defined explicitely.
-To accomodate and provide the most general interface, you can pass your
+To accomodate and provide the most general interface, the user can pass their
 own loss functions.
 This can be either PyTorch or TensorFlow loss functions,
 depending on which module the neural networks are.
 For instance, in the
 following example we set the :code:`predictor_loss` to a PyTorch-implemented